WhitmanCSCapstone/git_workshop_CO2020/README.md

 When you find that a shared project needs to be changed, it's best to make a ticket to inform others of the need you've noticed.
-On GitHub, these tickets are called "issues".
-In a browser, open the GitHub issues tab for our repository.
+On GitHub, these tickets are called issues.
+In a browser, open the GitHub Issues tab for our repository.
 Create a new issue that calls for the addition of a new text file.

 ![new ticket](/images/new-ticket.png)